Mohsin Hamid: Work

 His novels have also been criticised for providing a limited, often one-dimensional representation of Muslim existence, invoking religious symbols/beliefs only to associate them with possibly fundamentalist or terror-sympathising leanings.

 Personal life

 Hamid moved to Lahore in 2009 with his wife Zahra and their daughter Dina (born on 14 August 2009).
 He now divides his time between Pakistan and abroad, living between Lahore, New York, and London.
-Hamid has described himself as a "mongrel" and has said of his own writing that "a novel can often be a divided man’s conversation with himself."
+Hamid has described himself as a "mongrel" and has said of his writing that "a novel can often be a divided man’s conversation with himself".
 He is a dual British and Pakistani citizen.